Ashwin-Rajesh/Verilog_comm/spi/spi.md

 Both of these can happen simultaneously.

-Quite often (not always), the SPI protocol is implemented using shift registers.
-For example, MAX5290 DACs have these shift registers.
-But, ADXL345 accelerometers do not have these.
+The SPI protocol is implemented using shift registers.

 ![](./docs/spi_ringbuff.png)

 So, the SPI protocol acts like a ring buffer in this case.
+The slave buffer is read by the controller when CS pin goes high.

 # Multiple slaves and daisy chaining

 Using multiple slaves with seperate slave select pins
 ![SPI multiple slaves](./docs/spi_circuit_multiple_slaves.png)

-If we are short on pins, and we know that the slaves use shift register, we can use "daisy chaining" with a single pin.
+If we are short on pins, and since we know that the slaves use shift register, we can use "daisy chaining" with a single pin.
+The shift register values are only read when CS pin goes high.
+So, in the case below, we can maintain CS pin low for transferring 3 words which are shifted over one-by-one.
+We need to send the word to the last slave in the chain first.

 ![SPI daisy chaining](./docs/spi_circuit_daisy_chaining.png)

 ---

 ---